There can be differences of opinion but no fallout between us: Kejriwal after meeting with L-G | Politics

 Saxena had last week rejected the Aam Aadmi Party government's proposal for Chief Minister Kejriwal's Singapore visit to attend a summit on August 1, saying his attendance at the mayors' conference will set a ''bad precedent''.

 After his weekly meeting with the LG, Kejriwal said, ''The meeting took place in a very cordial atmosphere.
-It is important for Delhi that the CM and the LG work together.
+It is important for Delhi that the LG and the CM work together.
 There can be differences of opinion on various matters but there is no fallout between us.''
-Kejriwal had skipped the weekly meeting last Friday.
+Kejriwal had skipped the weekly meeting last Friday after Saxena rejected the proposal for the chief minister's visit to Singapore.

+High Commissioner of Singapore Simon Wong had in June invited Kejriwal to World Cities Summit 2022 to be held in the first week of August.
+According to officials, the file for the chief minister's Singapore visit was sent to the L-G on June 7.

+After the meeting, Kejriwal said that many issues such as water, and sanitation were discussed in the meeting and asserted that both will keep working together.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)